Check Fraud in San Diego

 - The defendant’s criminal history.

 Proposition 47 is a voter initiative established in 2014 that reduces nonviolent, less serious crimes from felonies to misdemeanors.
-Unless the defendant has prior convictions for murder, rape, certain sex offenses or certain gun crimes.
+Unless the defendant has prior convictions for murder, rape, certain sex offenses or certain gun crimes or unlawful sale of a firearm.
 For instance, check fraud will be prosecuted as a misdemeanor if the value of the forged check is $950 or less and the defendant is not also convicted of identity theft under California Penal Code §530.5 or has serious or violent priors.

 Penalties for Check Fraud